vmchale/matrix-benchmarks/README.md

 As you can see, J is faster to fill a matrix and multiply it.
 NumPy is faster when filling and inverting a matrix.

+I can't figure out why the Python numbers are so hinky.

 <table>
   <tr>
     <th>Task</th>